martin-t/cvars/README.md

 cvars.set_str(cvar_name, new_value).unwrap();
 ```

+## Motivation

-The player wants to change a cvar and types `g_rocket_launcher_damage 150` into the game's console or stdin.
+A modder wants rockets to do more damage.
+He types `g_rocket_launcher_damage 150` into the game's console or stdin.
 You get both the cvar name and new value as strings so you can't do `cvars.g_rocket_launcher_damage = 150`.
 You need to look up the correct field based on the string - this is what `cvars` does - it generates `set_str` (and some other useful methods).
 You call `cvars.set_str("g_rocket_launcher_damage", "150");` which looks up the right field, parses the value into its type and updates the field with it.
 From then on, rockets do 150 damage.

 The important thing is that in the rest of your application, you can still access your cvars as regular struct fields - e.g. `player.health -= cvars.g_rocket_launcher_damage;`.
 This means you only need to use strings when the user (player or developer when debugging or testing a different balance) is changing the values.
 The rest of your gamelogic is still statically typed and using a cvar in gamecode is just a field access without any overhead.